Australian Baha'i Sites

 The national governing body of the Baha’is of Australia, the National Spiritual Assembly, has released a statement in the wake of the Bondi terror attack expressing its heartfelt support.

 The attack took place on the first night of the Jewish celebration of Chanukkah when two gunmen opened fire at Bondi Beach.
-At least 16 people lost their lives and dozens more were injured.
+At least 15 people were killed in the attack and dozens more were injured.

 The National Spiritual Assembly stated that the Australian Baha’i community was deeply saddened by this act of terror, and extended its “love, support and solidarity to the Jewish community of Australia”.